 Dear Neighbor,

-he Senate passed our menstrual equity bill - unanimously for the second time.
+Last week, on Thursday, October 26, the Senate passed our menstrual equity bill - unanimously for the second time.

 This simple bill requires that free menstrual products be available in schools, prisons and shelters in readily accessible locations and in a way that minimizes any stigmatization.
-The bill was made possible by the extraordinary organizing of the
+The bill was made possible by the extraordinary organizing of the Massachusetts Menstrual Equity Coalition which includes more than 70 organizations and hundreds of activists.

 Across the state, so many young people, particularly high school students, have organized local drives and policy campaigns to provide products in their high schools.